melodiaz23/learning-react/README.md

 > [!NOTE]
 > Split our code across multiple components can make working on that project easier.

+==Whenever we are using or reusing a component, React will create a new isolated instance==
 ## Additional Key component and Props concepts

 #### Forwarded props